phatchman/pico_dazzler/README.md

 # Debug Output

 To get debug output, you will need to do some soldering.
 There is space for a 2x3 pin header on the board marked GP21, GP20, -. <br>
-You will need a 3.3v TTL USB serial-convert, a Raspberry Pi, or a second Pico to connect to this header to read the serial output. <br>
+You will need one of a 3.3v compatible TTL USB serial-converter, a Raspberry Pi, or a second Pico to connect to this header to read the serial output. <br>
 The port is set to 112500 8 N 1.
 And you should connect GP21 to TX, GP20 to RX and - to Ground.

 Debug output should not really be necessary, but will be handy if you run into issues with your USB hub or controller.